Things To Do In Las Vegas

 8. The Harley-Davidson Cafe features some of the best American food on the strip, and fascinating Harley memorabilia.
 Also an excellent bar, with motorcycle seats for bar stools, where you can enjoy a drink if you have to wait for a table.
 Good food and plenty of it.

-11. Visit the Luxor and walk around inside the pyramid.
-The beacon at the top is allegedly the brightest light in the world.
+11. Visit the Luxor and walk around inside the amazing pyramid.
+The beacon at the top is the brightest light in the world.
 Have a drink and enjoy the music in their spacious lounge, or in the cozy bar that overlooks the casino one floor up.
-A free monorail connects Mandalay Bay and Luxor (also Excaliber).
+A free monorail connects Mandalay Bay, Luxor and Excaliber.

-12. Rent a Harley-Davidson motorcycle from my friends at EagleRider and explore the out of town sights like Hoover Dam, Lake Mead, and Red Rock Canyon.
+12. Rent a Harley-Davidson motorcycle from my friends at EagleRider and explore the out of town sights like Hoover Dam, Lake Mead and Red Rock Canyon.
+Fun in the sun on two wheels!

-Before you go: Visit my Travel page and follow the Vegasnet and LasVegas.com links for maps and information on hotels, restaurants, sightseeing, etc. Book hotel rooms through the Las Vegas Reservations System for the best rates (also linked through my Travel page), and your Harley via my link to EagleRider.
+Before you go: Visit the Travel Links and follow the LasVegas.com links for maps and information on hotels, restaurants, sightseeing, etc. Book hotel rooms through the Las Vegas Reservations System for the best rates and your Harley via the link to EagleRider.
 Enjoy!